harshaman/harshaman/README.md

 ## Hello, folks! 👋
 ### My name is Aman Harsh and I am a Software Developer, currently pursuing my Masters in Computer Science and Engineering at University at Buffalo.
-You can find me on:
+You can find me on -
 <a href="https://discord.gg/aSfjCR95">
   <img align="left" alt="Aman's Discord" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/discord.svg" />
 </a>